ec1oud/evproduction.org/wiki/Electricity_is_dangerous.md

 Life is dangerous.
 Sticking your finger in a light socket is dangerous, but you probably continue to change light bulbs anyway, taking the necessary precautions.
+And driving a car is even more dangerous, regardless what kind of car it is; simply because you are sharing the road with millions of other humans, a certain percentage of whom are idiots, some of whom are drunk at any given time, some of whom are subject to seizures, some of whom cannot react quickly, and so on.

 Riding around with a tank full of gasoline right behind you, is kindof like carrying a bomb with you everywhere.
 Get rear-ended very hard, and that 300 miles worth of go-juice is liable to burn up all at once, with disastrous consequences.
 Electric cars do not carry that kind of hazard;
 batteries do not generally explode.
-(It's possible on a small scale, because charging them can electrolyse the water and generate hydrogen.
+(It's possible on a small scale, because charging them can electrolyze the water and generate hydrogen.
 But it's a small amount of hydrogen, and hydrogen is much lighter than air so it tends to get out of the way pretty fast rather than spilling all over the ground.
 And you will not be generating hydrogen while going